myreceiptt/stacks-vault-and-escrow/README.md

   Indexing, discovery, search, cache layers, and dispute interfaces.
   These are replaceable conveniences.

----

 #### Indexing Strategy

 - The system relies on **public indexing infrastructure plus local caching**.
 - Only **published proofs** are indexed for discovery.
-- Private proofs remain accessible only by owner or direct link/ID.
+- Private proofs remain accessible only by the owner or a direct link/ID.

 This choice minimizes operational burden while preserving product clarity.

----

 #### Failure Scenarios (Expected Behavior)